koenraijer/boilerplate/README.md

 ## TO DO:
 - Add all relevant social media icons
 - Add contact section
-- Add easy urgent flashy news card in top

 ## Features:
-- Easy SEO integration by employing Svelte Stores and API query.
+- Easy to use SEO integration by employing Svelte Stores and API query.
+Custom titles and descriptions, specific SEO for Facebook and Twitter.
+- Optional alert box to notify customers of something urgent like new opening hours.